memgraph/docs/gqlalchemy/reference/transformations/translators/dgl_translator.md

 # Abstract

-Used to translate Memgraph data to DGLGraph representation and vice-versa.
+Used to translate Memgraph data into `DGLGraph` representation and vice-versa.
-DGL assigns to each edge a unique integer, called the edge ID, based on the order in which it was added to the graph.
+DGL assigns a unique integer to each edge based on the order in which it was added to the graph, called the edge ID.
 In DGL, all the edges are directed, and an edge (u,v) indicates that the direction goes from node u to node v.
 Only features of numerical types (e.g., float, double, and int) are allowed.
 They can be scalars, vectors or multi-dimensional tensors (DQL requirement).
-Each node feature has a unique name and each edge feature has a unique name.
+Each node feature has a unique name, and each edge feature has a unique name.
 The features of nodes and edges can have the same name.
-A feature is created via tensor assignment, which assigns a feature to each node/edge in the graph.
+A feature is created via the tensor assignment, which assigns a feature to each node/edge in the graph.
 The leading dimension of that tensor must be equal to the number of nodes/edges in the graph.
 You cannot assign a feature to a subset of the nodes/edges in the graph.
 Features of the same name must have the same dimensionality and data type.

 ### Methods